 Jump does not change the cost of getting a new phone too much, pro or con.
 It does open up options when you want to get a new phone.
 Instead of privately selling your phone, you return it to a T-Mobile store and leave with a new phone.
 Users with low credit scores will pay more for Jump than users with good credit.

-Users can cancel Jump whenever they want, and continue their T-Mobile plan without it.
+Users can cancel the regular Jump whenever they want, and continue their T-Mobile plan without it.
 You can't sign up again until you buy a new phone, however.
 With On Demand, you enter into an 18-month agreement to stay on the plan.
 After that, you can either upgrade, pay off the remaining installments on your device, return your device, or enter a POIP (Purchase Option Installment Plan), which is a nine-month payment arrangement to pay off your phone.

 Is Jump!
 Worth it?

 The Jump program is a great added bonus to any T-Mobile plan.

 Using T-Mobile service gives you solid advantages, like a reliable 4G LTE network, a T-Mobile international plan, and great T-Mobile hotspot options.
 Now you have even more choices when it comes to your devices, through the T-Mobile upgrade programs.
 Whether you're already a T-Mobile network customer, or you're thinking of making the switch to T-Mobile, Jump is an option worth considering.